 - send out a survey and get their feedback

 Email is a great way to stay engaged with your audience and be top of mind.
 It is important to have a good email strategy.
-You don’t want to email to much or to little.
+You don’t want to email too much or too little.
 Give your audience options.
 Do they want to receive your newsletter, event invites, or blog update?
 This can all be done in your email preferences tab.
 Existing customers need options too.
-Do they want to know about the latest features or customer focused events?
+Do they want to know about the latest features or customer-focused events?
 Give them the content they want so you don’t end up in their spam folder.

 #3 – Lead Magnets

 After you have created all this great content what are you going to do to get them to take the next step?